BerendPronk/minor-bt/files/week-1/README.md

 - App does not use tabindex attributes on elements.
 - `:hover` and `:focus` states are both styled.
 - The result page can be fully navigated by using the TAB-key.
-- When the return-key is pressed on a result, the tabindex should be reset, because the users is directed to a 'new' page, but is actually still in the same window of the Single Page Application.
+- When the return-key is pressed on a result, the focus needs to be moved to the top of the detail page, because the users is directed to a 'new' page, but is actually still in the same window of the Single Page Application.
 The removal of every result is also an option, but a new request should be done if the user decides to go back to the results page.
 - Same thing for the favourites page.
 The tabindex first wants to pass the list of results before going to the favourites page.
 - Screenreader for Chrome works surprisingly well, the first time tested.
 But when navigating the results list, it mentions the amount of list-items everytime the TAB-key is pressed.
-- Screenreader says the custom-element logo the application uses is `sexy` ;)
+- Screenreader says the custom-element logo the application uses is `sexy` ;) Probably should change it to just an ugly SVG-blob.